 Likewise, Trademark registration enables the applicant to protect the company’s identity.
-The Trademark registry has a list of 45 classes under which all types of goods and services are represented.
+The Trademark Registry has a list of 45 classes under which all types of goods and services are represented.
 The trademark applicant must mention in the application the type of goods and services the trademark will represent under one or more classes.
 And then finally, a trademark will be granted for that specific class of goods and services.

 Registered trademarks are valid for 10 years from the date of filing.
-However, the trademark owner can file for a renewal to keep the protection intact.
+However, the trademark owner can file for renewal to keep the protection intact.